-Indicator 6.5.3 Large/medium - Where Representative Sample Areas do not exist, or where existing sample areas inadequately represent native ecosystems, or are otherwise insufficient, a proportion of the management unit is restored progressively to more natural conditions.
+- 6.5.2 Representative Sample Areas of native ecosystems are protected, where they exist. - 6.5.3 Where Representative Sample Areas do not exist, or where existing sample areas inadequately represent native ecosystems, or are otherwise insufficient, a proportion of the management unit is restored progressively to more natural conditions.

-Indicator 6.5.4 Large/medium - The size of the Representative Sample Areas and/or restoration areas are proportionate to the Conservation status and value of the ecosystems at the landscape level, the size of the management unit, and the viability of the representative sample area.
+6.5.4 Large and medium The size of the Representative Sample Areas and/or restoration areas is proportionate to the conservation status and value of the ecosystems at the landscape level, the size of the management unit, and the viability of the Representative Sample Area.